Anita Borg: Career

 After receiving her PhD, Borg spent four years building a fault tolerant Unix-based operating system, first for Auragen Systems Corp. of New Jersey and then with Nixdorf Computer in Germany.

 In 1986, she began working for Digital Equipment Corporation, where she spent 12 years, first at the Western Research Laboratory.
 While at Digital Equipment, she developed and patented a method for generating complete address traces for analyzing and designing high-speed memory systems.
 Her experience running the ever-expanding Systers mailing list, which she founded in 1987, led her to work in email communication.
 As a consultant engineer in the Network Systems Laboratory under Brian Reid, she developed MECCA, an email and Web-based system for communicating in virtual communities.

 In 1997, Borg left Digital Equipment Corporation and began working as a researcher in the Office of the Chief Technology Officer at Xerox PARC.
 Soon after starting at Xerox, she founded the Institute for Women and Technology, having previously founded the Grace Hopper Celebration of Women in Computing in 1994.

 Advocacy for technical women

-Borg passionately believed in working for greater representation of technical women.
+Borg passionately believed in working for greater representation of women in technology.
 Her goal was to have 50% representation for women in computing by 2020.
 She strove for technical fields to be places where women would be equally represented at all levels of the pipeline, and where women could impact, and benefit from, technology.